-Will you take on the fiduciary liability for plan administration as a 3(16) fiduciary?
+Will you take on the fiduciary liability for plan administration as an ERISA 3(16) fiduciary?

 Your company can further reduce it’s liability by delegating the fiduciary administrative functions to an administrator who takes on paperwork, disclosure, and filing responsibilities as a 3(16) fiduciary.
-Again, you can read more about this below, but the upside is the administrator taking on this role significantly reduces the liability to your company.
+Again, you can read more about this below, but the upside is the a significant reduction in the liability to your company.

 The Custodian of your plan will be the company which actually holds plan assets and accepts the plan money.
 This will be the company who receives the money from your company for the plan and will distribute the money back to plan participants.
 Here, bigger is truly better, and you will want one of the large, well respected, custodian financial institutions as the company that holds the money.
 Examples of custodians with long histories of protecting investor assets (in alphabetical order) include Charles Schwab, Fidelity, TD Ameritrade, Vanguard, While there are many other good custodians beyond this limited list, you want to make sure the custodian isn’t an unknown company.

 Do they have SIPC and additional insurance for plan moneys?